Technology business manager

 MBA business meeting

-Students who opt for an MBA qualify for senior managerial positions and may also acquire entrepreneurial knowledge with which to start their own business.
-Although the curriculum is known to be somewhat generic, programs generally offer hands-on experience through team activities.
+Students who opt for an MBA qualify for senior managerial positions.
+They may also gain entrepreneurial knowledge with which to start their own business.
+The curriculum can be somewhat generic, though programs often offer hands-on experience via team activities.
 Students are given latitude to develop coordination, problem-solving and innovation skills.

-Every MBA curriculum is different, allowing you to choose your concentration by selecting the appropriate program or electives.
+MBA studies allow you to choose your major by selecting the appropriate program or electives.
 For example, MBAs can concentrate on leadership, public health, finance, economics or marketing.
 Technology management is also available as a specialization, with specific majors such as data analysis and cybersecurity.

 MTM Career Opportunities